Bulan, Sorsogon: Primary and elementary schools

-Secondary education
+Secondary schools

 Bulan has many secondary educational institutions.
 The largest public high school is Bulan National High School.
 Formerly, it was the Bulan High School/Bulan Vocational High School, before the former was converted into Sorsogon State College Bulan Campus.
 BNHS has satellite Campuses at Barangays Otavi, Beguin, J.P.
 Laurel, San Juan Bag-o.
 There is also a Secondary School in San Francisco, one of the biggest Barangay of Bulan.
 The San Francisco National High School.

 On the coastal area, Quezon National High School, is one and only coastal high school in the area.
 Where students from nearby barangays (Osmeña, Aguinaldo, Sagrada and even Coron-Coron & Sua - part of Municipality of Matnog, use to send their students.
-The only school to represent major national events as headed by Mrs. Adelia O. Gregorio (Principal), Mr. Renato B. Gallenito and their co-teachers (by: HBF).

 There are various private secondary schools.
 The St. Louise De Marillac School (Formerly Colegio de la Inmaculada Concepcion) a Catholic school run by the Daughters of Charity religious congregation, Immaculate Conception Academy of Bulan (Formerly Immaculate Conception Learning Center) a Catholic School, Saint Bonaventure Academy of Butag, the Southern Luzon Institute-Kenerino Ramirez Asuncion Memorial School (SLI-KRAMS) were the oldest school in Bulan, Solis Institute of Technology, and A.G.
 Villaroya Technological Foundation Institute.